IBMStreams/sample.edge-app-control/README.md

     This will display a list of the available nodes.
 Select one of the _ieam-analytics-micro-edge-system_ type nodes for the development system.
 Also, select one of these for the deployment system.
 It can be the same system.

 #### 3. Develop / Publish application package
 ssh to CP4D Edge node chosen for development and perform the following steps.
 For more information, see the "Packaging an edge application service for deployment by using Edge Application Manager" topic.
-The submission time variables from the application discovered in step #1 above will be included in the resulting application package.
+The submission time variables from the application will be included in the resulting application package.
 The values for the variables are not specifed as part of the application package.
 1. Install the OpenShift® command-line interface.
 See xxxx.
 1. Setup the environment variables
     - eval export $(cat agent-install.cfg)